joolstorrentecalo/gitlab-design/README.md

 *Whenever you save a [Framer](https://framerjs.com) prototype in this repository and commit push it to GitLab, it will automatically be hosted in the same way as the spec previews superpower.
 See them live at [https://gitlab-org.gitlab.io/gitlab-design](https://gitlab-org.gitlab.io/gitlab-design)*

-- __Standalone Live Html Previews by abusing spec previews__ :smiling_imp:
+- __Standalone Live Html Previews__

-*By using the wget command: `wget -kN --html-extension URL` you can create a standalone working HTML page of the GitLab view you want.
-Just change the name of the file to index.html and append `spec-previews` to the name of the directory it will be inside of.
+*By using the wget command: `wget -kN --html-extension URL` or `wget -E -p -k URL` you can create a standalone working HTML page of the GitLab view you want.
+Just change the name of the file to index.html and append `html-previews` to the name of the directory it will be inside of.
 Good luck!
 (No guarantees with this one!)

 ### Activating them!